 Our Education Objectives

-In efforts to address the issue of diversity not only in the IBT but in the field of engineering, we recently completed an academic pipeline of training, recruitment, and retention-based programs for the diverse populations of students we work with from grades K-12, as well as in the undergraduate and graduate levels.
+IBT completed an academic pipeline of training, recruitment, and retention-based programs for students from grades K-12, as well as in the undergraduate and graduate levels.

-At the K-12 level, the outreach team created a comprehensive and innovative, science and engineering education outreach initiative designed to integrate science and engineering principles into the curriculum of inner city elementary, middle and high school students.
-The outreach program introduced and/or enhanced experiential learning that promoted understanding of and enthusiasm for basic science, engineering, and technology, particularly among individuals who traditionally have been underrepresented in the science and engineering workforce.
+At the K-12 level, the outreach team created a comprehensive and innovative, science and engineering education outreach initiative designed to integrate science and engineering principles into the curriculum of elementary, middle and high school students.
+The outreach program introduced and/or enhanced experiential learning that promoted understanding of and enthusiasm for basic science, engineering, and technology.
 At the elementary level, the Science for Life (SFL) outreach program was a collaborative science education initiative between the IBT and Murchison Elementary School (MES).
-Murchison elementary was a Title 1 school with underrepresented minority students comprising greater than ninety-nine percent of the student population.
-At the middle school level, El Sereno Middle School, where the majority of El Sereno students (~93 percent) are underrepresented minorities, students and their teachers were invited to USC to participate in Science and Engineering Day sponsored by the outreach program.
+At the middle school level, El Sereno Middle School, students and their teachers were invited to USC to participate in Science and Engineering Day sponsored by the outreach program.
 At the high school level, in an effort to increase awareness of and support for science and engineering among pre-college students, we created the Engineering for Health Academy (EHA), a small learning community within the context of the larger comprehensive school at Bravo Medical Magnet High School.
-The demographic profile of the school reflected the diverse racial/ethnic makeup of Los Angeles and 74.4 percent of the students are from underrepresented minority groups.

 IBT Outreach